Non-tariff barriers to trade: Import deposits

-Another example of foreign trade regulations is import deposits.
-Import deposits is a form of deposit, which the importer must pay the central bank for a definite period of time (non-interest bearing deposit) in an amount equal to all or part of the cost of imported goods.
+Another example of foreign trade regulation is import deposits.
+Under this restriction, an importer must pay the recipient country's central bank or another bank (e.g. and import/export bank) a non-interest earning deposit for a specified period of time, in an amount equal to all or part of the cost of the imported goods.

 Administrative regulation of capital movements

-At the national level, administrative regulation of capital movements between states is carried out mainly within a framework of bilateral agreements, which include a clear definition of the legal regime, the procedure for the admission of investments and investors.
+At the national level, administrative regulation of capital movements between states may be carried out by multilateral trade rules or more commonly, within a framework of bilateral agreements.
+Bilateral trade agreements include a clear definition of the legal regime and procedures for the admission of investments and investors.
 It is determined by mode (fair and equitable, national, 'most favoured nation'), order of nationalization and compensation, transfer profits and capital repatriation and dispute resolution.

 Licenses

 The most common instruments of direct regulation of imports (and sometimes export) are licenses and quotas.
 Almost all industrialized countries apply these non-tariff methods.
-The license system requires that a state (through specially authorized office) issues permits for foreign trade transactions of import and export commodities included in the lists of licensed merchandises.
+The license system requires that a state (through a specially authorized office) issues permits for foreign trade transactions of import and export commodities included in the lists of licensed merchandises.
 Product licensing can take many forms and procedures.
 The main types of licenses are general license that permits unrestricted importation or exportation of goods included in the lists for a certain period of time; and one-time license for a certain product importer (exporter) to import (or export).
 One-time license indicates a quantity of goods, its cost, its country of origin (or destination), and in some cases also customs point through which import (or export) of goods should be carried out.
 The use of licensing systems as an instrument for foreign trade regulation is based on a number of international level standards agreements.
-In particular, these agreements include some provisions of the General Agreement on Tariffs and Trade (GATT) / World Trade Organization (WTO) such as the Agreement on Import Licensing Procedures.
+In particular, these agreements include some provisions of the General Agreement on Tariffs and Trade (GATT) and World Trade Organization (WTO) such as the WTO Agreement on Import Licensing Procedures.